VictoriousAttitude/judge-auditor/README.md

 [![CI](https://github.com/VictoriousAttitude/judge-auditor/actions/workflows/ci.yml/badge.svg)](https://github.com/VictoriousAttitude/judge-auditor/actions/workflows/ci.yml)

-**Before trusting any LLM evaluation, measure how much your evaluator disagrees with itself — that self-disagreement is your noise floor, and only differences above it are real.**
+**Before trusting any LLM evaluation, measure how much your evaluator disagrees with itself.
+That self-disagreement is your noise floor, and only differences above it are real.**

 `judge-auditor` is a reliability diagnostic for LLM-as-judge pipelines.
 Point it at *your* judge (model + rubric + eval examples) and it produces a report of the judge's